enthdegree/kobo-emacs/BUILD.md

 # Approach
 It is unlikely emacs can or should be cross-compiled:
- - Its usual compile process involves running code on the target platform.
+ - Its usual build process involves running code on the target platform.
- - Once compiled, emacs has fairly far-reaching system dependencies
+ - Once compiled, emacs has far-reaching system dependencies

-Our approach, then, is to use a build machine to cross-compile a modern native toolchain for the Kobo, and also what dependencies we can.
+Our approach, then, is to use a build machine to cross-compile a native Kobo toolchain.
+We also cross-compile what dependencies we can on the build machine.
-Then we use these to compile emacs natively on the Kobo.
+We use this base to compile emacs natively on the Kobo.

-We want to touch as little as possible outside the exposed directory, `/mnt/onboard/`.
-Its filesystem has a limitation that is too difficult to live with for our purposes: no symlinks.
+One should touch as little as possible outside the Kobo's usual user directory, `/mnt/onboard/`.
+Its filesystem has a limitation that is too severe to live with for our purposes: no symlinks.
 So instead we'll construct our sysroot inside an ext3 fs `/mnt/onboard/localfs.img` with all our binaries and dependencies in it and mount it to a folder `/mnt/onboard/.local`.
-The broad steps are as follows, which are also nearly a table of contents for the more detailed [BUILD.md](./BUILD.md):
+The broad steps are as follows, which are also nearly a table of contents for what follows:

  - On the build machine
    - Create toolchains